- Apply to School of Pharmacy via PharmCAS beginning in mid-July. Deadline for submission of PharmCAS application was September 5, 2017.

 WVU School of Pharmacy employs a holistic admissions process that looks at overall GPA (OPGA), pre-requisite GPA (PPGA), PCAT scores, letters of recommendation, personal statement, personal interview, honors and awards, service, and employment.
 While there is no set GPA or PCAT scores, typically a PCAT at the 50th percentile or above and OPGA and PPGA’s of at least 3.0 are considered competitive.

 All applications for admission to the Doctor of Pharmacy program must be submitted electronically via PharmCAS (http://www.PharmCAS.org).
-Applications are available for the Fall 2018 process beginning in Mid-July.
+Applications for the Fall 2018 process began in mid-July.

 Prerequisite coursework must be completed at a U.S. or foreign accredited institution of higher education.